 - make sure you view documents from the website rather than relying on a saved copy, to make sure you are working from the most up-to-date guidance.

-Advice from Chief Dental Officers (CDO) in England, Scotland, Wales and Northern Ireland to dental professionals includes:
+Advice from Chief Dental Officers (CDO) in England, Scotland, Wales and Northern Ireland to dental professionals in March 2020 included:

 - stop all routine dentistry